invincibleRD/fastapipython1/README.md

-# FastAPI Project
+# FastAPI Assignment

-This is a FastAPI project for managing trades.
+This is a FastAPI assignment by steeleye.

 ## Getting Started